revuniversal/ng2-structured-seed/README.md

 # ng2-structured-seed

-Angular2 seed with the following prioritized goals:
+An Angular2 project seed with the following goals, ordered by priority:

 - file names should describe purpose and type
 - directory structure should be discoverable